paitiewfrance/paitiewfrance.github.io/wonder-eastern-provence/index.md

 Head on to Collobrieres to visit the beautifull Chartreuse de la Verne,

-Then drive to Grimaud,
+After lunch, we will drive to Grimaud,  a charming perched medieval town sitting above the plain of Cogolins.
+Stroll along the cobbled streets,  the ancient stone houses and bulding, and wander the Chateau de Grimaud, the 11the century fortress offering a spendid view over the countryside.

+Follow road, we will head on to St Tropez, the v......Wander the old city, ........, the old port and it's legendary atmosphere

-We will drive to Cannes by taking the superb road of Esterel,  red rocky moutains chain along the coastline and enjoy Meditterarnean sea view for 1 hour and half.
+We will then drive on the way to Cannes by taking the superb road of Esterel,  red rocky moutains chain along the coastline and enjoy Meditterarnean sea view for 1 hour and half.
 Dinner and night in Cannes.

 ### Day 8: Cannes -- Iles Sainte Honorat -- Croisette